Kejimkujik National Park

 Paddling Through Ancient History

 This very sizeable park has a long history as a canoe route hub, frequented for thousands of years by the Mi’kmaw people.
 Its many waterways connect either directly, or by (relatively) short portages.
-I venture to guess that these portages helped the park earn its Mi’kmaw name which means something along the lines of “chaffed groin” (funny and probably true).
+I venture to guess that these portages helped the park earn its Mi’kmaw name which has been said to mean something along the lines of “chaffed groin” (funny and probably true).
 Fortunately, you don’t have to risk a chaffed groin as a canoe/kayak cart makes for a painless portage.

 You’ll discover, as the Mi’kmaw did, that it is an ideal place for #paddling due to the interconnected nature of its waterways.
 Canoe and kayak rentals are available from Whynot Adventures located in Jake’s Landing (it’s wise to book in advance).
 Networks of portages of varying lengths connect most of the major waterways in the park, allowing for some substantially challenging, isolated backcountry camping destinations.

-The park is a campers paradise and has many different group, RV serviced, and individual sites throughout the park.
-Newly added “oTENTik’s” provides a basic cabin type structure, ideal for families who don’t want the hassle of packing, and setting up a tent.
+Nancy Cove - Jeremy's Bay in Kejimkujik National Park The park is a campers paradise and has many different group, RV serviced, and individual sites throughout the park.
+Newly added “oTENTik’s” provides a basic cabin-type structure, ideal for families who don’t want the hassle of packing, and setting up a tent.
 Group camping areas have large (soon to be re-vamped) communal washrooms with showers, sinks, toilets and outdoor running water.
 There are nearby playgrounds for children and a network of hiking and biking trails that lead to a few beautiful sand beaches on Kejimkujik Lake.

 Note that in 2018, the park instituted a Ban on imported firewood (due to destructive invasive species).
 You can purchase firewood on-site, with kiln-dried wood now available.
 Visitors can bring commercially available heat-treated/kiln-dried firewood, fibre logs, and processed fire bricks as long as they are in the original sealed packaging.